 Third, we must address an elephant in this proverbial room...procrastination.
 Many of us are not productive because we procrastinate.
 However, I've discovered procrastination is rarely about what we think we're putting off.
-An eye-opening book I read, The Procrastinator's Guide to Getting Things Done, by Monica Ramirez.
-It's a short book and easy read, but the opening quiz points out that most of us procrastinate for a variety of reasons including avoidance, fear of failure, insecurity, and other reasons.
+An eye-opening book I read, The Procrastinator's Guide to Getting Things Done, by Monica Ramire The Procrastinator's Guide to Getting Things Done ng quiz points out that most of us procrastinate for a variety of reasons including avoidance, fear of failure, insecurity, and other reasons.
 Do you find every time you have to give a presentation you wait until the last minute to prepare?
 Do you put off difficult conversations with people until you reach a breaking point and snap?
 Do you believe everything has to be perfect before it's done, so you wait to complete assignments?
 Each of these is a form of procrastination that stifle your productivity.

 So, what are some tangible ways that you can boost your productivity, while you work to adjust your mindset?
 Well, that's where this list comes in.
 The systems, tools, and apps I'm suggesting will help you immediately start to organize and focus your work.
 These will work because they will mainly systemize, automate, and "delegate" some of the basic and recurring tasks that you perform that take up valuable time you need.
 Also, they will help you get a sense of the areas where you are wasting time and help you find ways to adjust your schedule so you can utilize your time better and in ways that will help you feel better.
 So, let's go!